Cultivating Cannabis for CBD

 How to apply for a hemp growing licence (UK).

-When learning about hemp production in the UK, it’s important to educate yourself about the strict guidelines in place and the processes involved when applying for a hemp growing licence.
+When learning about hemp production or cbd oil production in the UK, it’s important to educate yourself about the strict guidelines in place and the processes involved when applying for a hemp growing licence.
 Here are the basics:

 ● You need a hemp growing licence (UK) from the Home Office, even when THC levels are below 0.2%